 Wallet Investor forecasts that by the time they are done with 2025, the LTC USD ratio will be 1:1693.
 DigitalCoinPrice, on the other hand, restrained itself from putting a number on its five-year projection, although it sees a significant increase.
 On whether the price of LTC will one day match that of Bitcoin, DigitalCoinPrice notes that that will be unlikely in the foreseeable future.

 Interestingly, other indicators show that the top cream is not a reserve of only the King Crypto.
 If a projected bull run is something to go by, the price of Litecoin is likely to reach highs of $4,600 before the end of 2022, and it could exchange hands at $5,000 after 2022.

-Since a bull run is likely to be followed by a bear market, the LTC price is expected to lose its grip and plummet to $700 before finding its grip again and reaching highs of $90,000 by the year 2025 or beyond.
+Since prices have been steadily dropping, bullish activity is hoped to return by then of the year and reach $700 before finding its grip again and reaching highs of $90,000 by the year 2025 or beyond.
 On the lower side, LTC is likely to retail at $8,721 by the end of 2025.

 Litecoin price forecast 2030

 After 2025, LTC analysts forecast good tidings for investors.

 With halving occurring after approximately every four years, by 2030, LTC will have experienced its fourth halving.
 With this, the prices of Litecoin between 2025 and 2030 will mostly revolve around the halving events.
 What will also come into play at this time is how the price behaved in the past after a similar event.